decodingchris/promptmetrics/README.md

 -   `generations/`: Contains the raw, timestamped output from the model being tested.
 -   `evaluations/`: Contains one or more timestamped, evaluated artifacts, each corresponding to a specific evaluator model and evaluation prompt.

-The final `evaluations_...json` file is a complete record, containing all metadata, summary metrics, and the detailed evaluations for each question.
+The final `evaluations_...json` file is a complete record.
+Its `metadata` section is nested to clearly separate the parameters of the generation and evaluation steps, ensuring perfect auditability.

 ## For Developers